Gertruda Biernat: Scientific career

 Biernat worked at the University of Poznań after graduating, and then at the Museum of the Earth of the Polish Academy of Sciences.
 In 1953, she was invited to join the new Institute of Paleobiology, a research institution established as a branch of the Academy in recognition of the work of its first director, Roman Kozłowski.
 She remained there until her retirement in 1998.

 Brachiopods were a dominant form of marine life in the Paleozic era, though most forms are now extinct.
 When Kozłowski moved on from studying them, he wanted that work to continue in Poland.
 Biernat extended that work into further periods of the Paleozic, including the Ordovician period.
 She published her first paper on brachiopods in 1953.
 She would go on to author or co-author monographs and 16 papers.
 She also contributed book chapters, including co-authoring a chapter on mass extinction of brachiopods in Poland at the end of the Ordivician.

 Despite political limitations of scientists' contact with the West for much of her career, Biernat participated in several international activities, including authoring a chapter in the 1965 Treatise on Invertebrate PaleontologyTreatise on Invertebrate Paleontology.
 She maintained friendships with Helen Muir-Wood and Sir Alwyn Williams.

 Biernat was awarded her PhD in 1959, with a thesis on the ontogeny and taxonomy of an extinct order of brachiopods, Orthida, titled Middle devonian orthoidea of the Holy Cross Mountains and their ontogeny.
 In 1959 Biernat was a member of a U.S. National Museum expedition in New York.
 In the 1970s, she initiated and led a series of paleontological expeditions to Spitsbergen in the Arctic.
 Publications arising from these include a monograph published in English and Polish.

 In honor of her work identifying many brachiopods, three brachiopod genera have been named for her: Biernatium Havlíček, 1975 (Devonian orthide), Biernatella Baliński, 1977 (Devonian athyridide), and Biernatia Holmer, 1989 (Ordovician acrotretide).

 Personal life and World War II

 Skonieczna had to flee to Warsaw after the outbreak of World War II in 1939.
 She joined the Polish resistance, and served as a nurse in the major 1944 operation to try to liberate Warsaw from Nazi occupation called the Warsaw Uprising.

 After the war, Skonieczna married fellow geologist, Sebastian Biernat.
-They had two sons, and she was a great grandmother when she died about two weeks before her 93rd birthday.
+They had two sons, and she was a great-grandmother when she died at age 92.